devecchijr/apiPub/README.md

 >/// @apiPub[charset="UTF-8"]

 ## Customizing parameter names and other parameters functionality
-ou can customize various aspects of each input and output method parameter, such as the names and descriptions that will be exposed.
+It's possible to customize various aspects of each input and output method parameter, such as the names and descriptions that will be exposed.

 To customize a specific method parameter, use the following notation: